 · If you think that further discussion is unnecessary, move the previous question.

-· If you think that the assembly should consider a motion referred to a

-quorum or committee, move the motion be recalled.
+· If you think that the assembly should consider a motion referred to aquorum or committee, move the motion be recalled.

 · If you think that the assembly should consider a matter already voted